 A toxic thyroid nodule causes hyperthyroidism (an overactive thyroid).
 This occurs when a single nodule (or lump) grows on the thyroid gland causing it to become enlarged and produce excess thyroid hormones.
 If the increased hormone production is coming from a single nodule in the gland, this is called toxic adenoma.
-If there are many nodules causing the hyperthyroidism, this is referred to as toxic goitre/'>multinodular goitre.
-See the article on multinodular goitre for further information.
+If there are many nodules causing the hyperthyroidism, this is referred to as multinodular goitre.

 The thyroid gland needs iodine to produce the thyroid hormones thyroxine and triiodothyronine.
 If iodine is lacking in the diet, the thyroid initially cannot produce enough thyroid hormones.
 Low levels of thyroid hormones cause the thyroid gland to grow as it works harder to absorb as much available iodine from the bloodstream as possible in order to make more thyroid hormones.